ronaldhoek/delphiprojectversioninfo/README.md

 When you have multible projects within an product suite, it's al lot of work to change the majro/minor version number of the different project files thru the IDE.

-This tool will allow you to set the versionnumber for multiple project files at once.
+This tool will allow you to set different versioninformaiton properties multiple project files at once:

-TODO: set other version information (like copyright).
+- Major/minor version number
+- Release version number
+- Increase build number
+- Set copyright notice